Student FAQ

 What is your refund policy?

 Generally, if you pay for Newsroom 101 then drop the course that requires it, getting a refund is easy.
-For details, see the Site Policies or contact us.
+For details, see the Site Policies or click the link in the dropdown at the upper right of any page you are logged in to.

 Can I share my enrollment, or transfer it?